Walker21122008/CPT-Hasini-And-Ambrose/README.md

 1. Start autonomously via a physical button press — no SSH during a round
 2. Wait exactly 3 seconds after the button press before any movement
 3. Detect the ring boundary (Black line) using photoresistor sensors and recover back into the ring
-4. Detect an opponent at range using the front and back ultrasonic sensors and charge
+4. Detect an opponent at range using the front and rear ultrasonic sensors and charge
 5. Switch to a high-force push sequence when the opponent is within close range
 6. Wander with positional variety when no edge or opponent is detected
 7. Run the full match without any SSH intervention